MouseSavers.com - Great deals on all things Disney!

 Is it possible to use more than one discount for the same Disney resort reservation?

-Most "room-only" discounts (i.e., AAA, Florida resident, general public discount codes) cannot be used with vacation packages.
-Sometimes there are special discounts on vacation packages, however.
-Also, Annual Passholders can now buy special vacation packages that include just the hotel room and dining plan, and the room portion is sometimes discounted.
+Some “room-only” discounts cannot be used with vacation packages.
+However, sometimes there is a vacation package that incorporates the same savings that you’d get with a room-only discount, and sometimes there are special discounts on vacation packages.
+Also, you can now buy special vacation packages that include just the hotel room and dining plan, and the room portion is sometimes discounted.

 Thanks to Alex B for suggesting this topic.

-Should I reserve now, or wait until the Disney resort discounts come out?
+Should I reserve now, or wait until a Disney resort discount comes out?

-Disney allows "room only" resort bookings up to 499 days in advance, though exact pricing doesn't become available until about August of the year prior.
-In the meantime, you'll be charged a deposit based on the highest room rate for the current year.
+Disney allows “room only” resort bookings up to 499 days in advance, though exact pricing doesn’t become available until the summer of the year prior.
+In the meantime, you’ll be charged a deposit based on the highest room rate for the current year.

 "Room only" reservations can usually be changed later to reflect any discount codes or Annual Passholder discounts, if they become available.
 However, only a certain number of discounted rooms are released for each code or discount.
 If those are all taken when you call, you will not be able to switch to the discounted rate, even though you already have a reservation.